d-ries/linux-essentials/02_installation/99_assignments.md

 ![VMware Customize Hardware](../images/02/LAB_VMware_Customize_Hardware.png)

-We still need to link the Ubuntu-server ISO file to the virtual CD-rom drive.
+We still have to link the Ubuntu-server ISO file to the virtual CD-rom drive.
 We do this by selecting `New CD/DVD` and browsing to the downloaded `iso` file:

 ![VMware Select ISO](../images/02/LAB_VMware_Select_ISO.png)